The Role of Lion Leaders in First-Year Programs

 A warm welcoming face – Move in day can be an extremely stressful experience for both the new students and their families.
 For many students this will be their first time living away from home and for many parents this may be their first child to leave the nest.
 In addition to the emotional stress of parting ways there is also a great deal of physical stress brought on by the long car ride here and hauling loads of personal belongings into a crammed living space.
 We need our Peer Leaders to put on a warm and friendly smile and offer a helping hand to our new students and their families.
 Be caring and supportive, say hello, offer to help with belongings, listen to their concerns, and connect them with the appropriate support personnel.

-A knowledgeable and experienced guide – As a Peer Leader, you provide access to people, places, experiences, and resources.
+A knowledgeable and experienced guide – As a Lion Leader, you provide access to people, places, experiences, and resources.
 You will guide a group of new students through a series of workshops and activities working to keep everyone together and on track with a busy schedule.
 You are also an information source, so be prepared to be asked a lot of questions!
 When you are asked a question by a student or a family member, you must assess it carefully.